uclcrypto/spook-masked-hardware/README.md

 </div>

 The Spook HW core is interfaced with two AXI4-Stream interfaces (one at the input and one at the output).
-The signals `c_in` and `c_out` are  respectively the commands entering to and outgoing from the core.
+Signals `c_in` and `c_out` are respectively command buses entering to and outgoing from the core.
-The signals `c_in_valid` and `c_out_valid` indicate that the corresponding commands are valid, while the signals `ready_in` and `ready_out` indicate that the command recievers are ready to proceed their respective commands.
+Signals `c_in_valid` and `c_out_valid` indicate that the corresponding commands are valid, while signals `ready_in` and `ready_out` indicate that the command receivers are ready to proceed their respective commands.
 A valid data tranfer is performed and aknowledged when both the `*_valid` and the `ready_*` signals are high during a clock cycle.
 The core is composed by the following 4 main blocks:

 + **Controller**: This module is the practical mind of the core.
-Based on a Final State Machine (FSM), it controls the other blocks of the design in order to properly perform the Spook algorithm based on the API.
-The signals `*_ctrl` represent controls signals going to a core while `*_status` signals represent some status flags coming back to the controller.
+Based on a Finete State Machine (FSM), it controls the other blocks of the design in order to properly perform the Spook algorithm based on the API.
+The bus `*_ctrl` represent controls signals going to a core while `*_status` bus represent some status flags coming back to the controller.
 + **Decoder**: This module is the practical input of the core.
-It receives the commands, decodes the latter and keep the information related to the current instruction and header under process (respectively `inst_info` and `header_info`).
+It receives and decodes the commands, keeping the information related to the current instruction and header under process (respectively `inst_info` and `header_info`).
 It also computes the `data_validity` of each raw data command which is simply a validity flag for each byte of the command.
-+ **Encoder**: As opposed to the decoder, this module is the practical output of the core.
-It receives the digested data, encode these according to the API and outputs these.
 + **Datapath**: This module contains all the circuitry related to the computation required to perform a call of Spook.
 More particularly, it is composed by raw data holders (e.g., for the long term key), routing logic (i.e., muxes) and the logic for the primitives Shadow and Clyde.
++ **Encoder**: As opposed to the decoder, this module is the practical output of the core.
+It receives digested data from the datapath module.
+It also encodes digested data according to the API before forwarding them out.

 ## Spook Protected Architecture

-Here is described the architecture of the datapath for the protected Spook HW core.
-The main difference with the unprotected case is that the Clyde primitive is implementing countermeasures against Side-Channel-Attacks(SCAs).
-In this implementation, it makes use of masking with [Cassiers et al.](https://eprint.iacr.org/2020/185) scheme.
+The architecture of the datapath for the protected Spook HW core is here presented in detail.
+The main difference with the unprotected case is that the Clyde primitive is designed implementing countermeasures against Side-Channel-Attacks (SCAs).
+This implementation makes use of masking with [Cassiers et al.](https://eprint.iacr.org/2020/185) scheme.
 Additionally, the long term key is stored as a sharing instead of raw data.
 Last but not least, the tag verification process is performed using the inverse operation of Clyde.

 ### Quick Overview

-Since Shadow does not need to be masked, both primitives are implemented as independant modules.
-On top of these some routing (i.e., muxes) redirect the data in an appropriate manner.
-As for the unprotected case, the primitives process the data serially on reduced parts of the state in order to reduce the logical cost.
+Since Shadow does not need to be protected, both primitives are implemented as independent modules.
+On top of these, some routing circuitry (i.e., muxes) redirects data in a proper manner.
+As for the unprotected case, the primitives process data serially on reduced parts of the state in order to reduce the logical cost.
-More especially, modules for Shadow's Round A and Round B each computes over 128-bit parts of the state and are processed sequentially (i.e., 4 cycles for RA then 4 cycles for RB).
-Additionally, the Clyde core is implemented with independant Sbox layer and Lbox layer (typically 8 Sboxes and 1 Lbox), both being also processed sequentially to perform a round function.
+Precisely, modules for Shadow's Round A and Round B, each computing over 128-bit parts of the state, are processed sequentially (i.e., 4 cycles for RA then 4 cycles for RB).
+Additionally, the Clyde core is implemented with independent Sbox layer and Lbox layer (typically 8 Sboxes and 1 Lbox), both being also processed sequentially to perform a round function.
 Finally, the inverse Sbox is implemented using the direct Sbox logic with two additional linear layers.
 This allows to significantly reduce the implementation cost comparing to the naive design strategy.

-While the provided core implements the architecture described above, it offers the possibility the amount of parallel Sboxes and Lboxes in the masked Clyde core.
+While the provided core implements the architecture described above, it offers the possibility to set the amount of parallel Sboxes and Lboxes in the masked Clyde core.
 The amount of share is also editable.
 This is done by modifying the following generation parameters in the [datapath](/SpookMasked/hdl/mode_hdl/datapath.v) file: